Bepina Sabalic Kunin Endowed Scholarship Fund

 Nominations will be reviewed by the Graduate Research Steering Committee (GRSC), with decisions subsequently communicated to individual programs or applicants no later than Friday, March 20, 2020.

 The scholarship award will be contingent on acceptance to the degree program and the availability of funds in any given year.
 Possible awards include full-tuition scholarships, maintenance stipends, and individual health insurance coverage as offered by Georgetown University’s student health plan.
 Support may be awarded for up to five years in PhD programs and up to three years in master’s or professional programs.
 Stipends for doctoral students will be at least at the level established by the Graduate School for the 2019-20 academic year.
 Continuation of support is contingent on the recipient meeting all relevant University and programmatic academic standards.
 Scholarship terms and award parameters will be at the discretion of the GRSC and the Dean of the Graduate School.
 Two or more awards are expected for the 2020-21 academic year.

-Questions regarding the Kunin Scholarship should be directed to Maria Snyder, Director of External Fellowships, in the Graduate School.
+Questions regarding the Kunin Scholarship should be directed to Katie Li, Associate Director of External Fellowships, in the Graduate School.